LanguidBasil/Csharp-Parser/README.md

 ![Screenshot (221)](https://user-images.githubusercontent.com/72715882/136775259-afa8e7ea-3497-49d7-bd36-cbc63b0db4e5.png)

-For explanations on how it works you go to [this](https://dtf.ru/u/389606-languid-basil/890200-pust-za-nas-vse-delayut-boty-parsing-saytov-na-c-i-anglesharp) DTF article (in russian)
+For explanations on how it works you can check [this](https://dtf.ru/u/389606-languid-basil/890200-pust-za-nas-vse-delayut-boty-parsing-saytov-na-c-i-anglesharp) DTF article (in russian)